GatherSpot/MobileApp/README.md

 Why ?
 - pannels
 - an alternative to instagram, facebook
+- not sure about the event location ? get navigation info to the event
+- fear of missing out

 Link with SwEnt ?
 - as the prefered media by the young
+- a tool box, interactivity

 ## Planned features v2